hbabar1215/nhanes_inferential_2021_23/README.md

 - First I had to combine DPQ and DEMO data so I could analyze `DPQ040`(tiredness question), `DMDMARTZ` (marital status) and `RIAGENDR`(gender).
 Then I merged the data together to create one table that consists of the three columns.
 I also recoded the marital status and removed missing data.
 I compared the mean tiredness response to this question and ran an **independent t-test**.
 This showed a significant difference between the two groups *(t = –6.50, p < 0.001)*.
 Married women reported lower tiredness (M = 0.86) compared to unmarried women (M = 1.09) in this sample which I found surprising.

+## Python vs. R
+I liked using Python more for this assignment as we've been using it since the beginning of the year.
+I have more experience with it.
+R was a bit confusing due to the syntax and the way commands are called.
+Since R is mostly utilized in sciences for data analysis, I would like to become more proficient at using it.
+With more practice I believe R will become easier to use, but for now I prefer Python.